Indiana Hoosiers men's basketball: Current Roster

-Note: Players' year is based on remaining eligibility.
-The NCAA did not count the 2020–21 season towards eligibility.

 Facilities

 Old Assembly Hall (1900–1917)

 Indiana's first basketball home was the original Assembly Hall, and at the time it was known simply as the Men's Gymnasium.
 As a multi-purpose building it also hosted a number of other indoor sports and campus activities.
 The wood-frame structure was built in 1896 at a cost of $12,000 and had a seating capacity of 600, though many more would often pack inside to watch games.
 It was located on the east side of Owen Hall where a small Disabled Zone parking lot sits today on the south side of the Indiana Memorial Union building.
 The first basketball game was played on February 21, 1901, when Indiana lost to Butler 24–20.
 In March 1911 the gym hosted the first ever Indiana high school basketball tournament and was hosted by the IU Booster Club instead of the IHSAA.
 As basketball began to outgrow the facility, students went so far as to characterize the gym as a public menace and health risk.
 On January 13, 1917, Indiana played its final game in the gym with a win over Iowa State 29–13.
 The building was torn down in 1938.